sCrypt-Inc/scryptTS-docs/docs/overview.md

 # Overview

-Congratulations on choosing `scrypt-ts` as a tool to build Smart Contract based applications — you’re already making good decisions!
+Congratulations on choosing `scryptTS` as a tool to build Smart Contract based applications — you’re already making good decisions!

-## What is `scrypt-ts`?
+## What is `scryptTS`?

-`scrypt-ts` is a Typescript framework to write smart contracts on Bitcoin.
+`scryptTS` is a Typescript framework to write smart contracts on Bitcoin SV.